 We have also identified a number of opportunities to acquire or develop additional healthcare facilities.
 In some cases, we are actively negotiating agreements or letters of intent with the owners or prospective tenants.
 In other instances, we have only identified the potential opportunity and had preliminary discussions with the owner or prospective tenant.
-We cannot assure you that we will complete any of these potential acquisitions or developments.
+None of these potential acquisitions or developments is under a letter of intent, letter of commitment or contract and we cannot assure you that we will complete any of these potential acquisitions or developments.